-Ellen DeGeneres & Portia de Rossi Meet 20 Rescued Orphaned Elephants At Sanctuary In Kenya
+Ellen DeGeneres & Portia De Rossi Meet 20 Rescued Orphaned Elephants At Sanctuary In Kenya

 “It is hard to estimate the power of celebrity to draw attention to a special need like this! it’s the best ad campaign possible to raise money to help a species or the environment in general.
 Bless you Ellen and Portia for doing this,” another fan gushed.

-So far, the photo has already gained a ton of attention with over 43,000 likes as well as an impressive 560 plus comments.
+So far, the photo has already gained a ton of attention with over 43,000 likes as well as an impressive 560-plus comments.
 On their respective Instagram pages, Ellen and Portia also shared photos from their trip to Africa.
 In one picture posted to Ellen’s Instagram account, the couple can be seen holding each other in an area filled heavily with trees as they are about to embark on a hike.

-So far, it looks like the pair are having an amazing time in Africa.
+So far, it looks like the pair is having an amazing time in Africa.